A Multi-Engine Land (MEL) rating allows a pilot to operate as pilot-in-command of an aircraft with more than one engine.

 As with all flight training, preparing for a multi-engine rating requires both ground and flight training.
 The ground information covers specifics including aircraft systems, principles of flight (normal and single-engine), aerodynamics, and weight & balance.
 The flight portion consists of normal and emergency multi-engine aircraft operations and maneuvers.
-American Flight Schools is home to three great multi-engine trainers: two Diamond DA42 Twinstars and a P2000T Tecnam.
+American Flight Schools is home to a great multi-engine trainer, the P2006T Tecnam.

 Assuming you meet the minimum requirements, this is what you can expect to pay: